databricks/databricks-sql-cli/README.md

 ## Install

 You can download the latest architecture-specific binary from the releases page.
 The `x86` build will work on MacOS/Windows/Linux with Intel chips.
-Apple silicon macs should use the `arm` binary.
+Apple silicon macs should use the `m1` binary.

+Once downloaded, rename the file `dbsqlcli` and run `chmod +x dbsqlcli` to make the file executable.
+Since dbsqlcli is not signed with an Apple Developer account, before you can run the application from within Terminal on MacOS, you should locate the file in your Finder, right-click and select Open, then acknowledge the security warning.
 To launch dbsqlcli from anywhere, add the directory where you saved the binary to your PATH.
-You can do this by appending the following to your `~/.zshrc`
+You can do this by appending something like following to your `~/.zshrc`

 ```zsh
 export PATH="$PATH:/path/to/directory/with/dbsqlcli"